afollestad/aesthetic/README.md

   // The selected tab's icon will be tinted black or white based on
-  // the darkness of the overall theme. bottomNavigationIconTextMode(BottomNavIconTextMode.BLACK_WHITE_AUTO) }
+  // the darkness of the overall theme. bottomNavigationIconTextMode(BottomNavIconTextMode.BLACK_WHITE_AUTO)
+  // This library will not do any automatic icon/text theming of bottom nav views. bottomNavigationIconTextMode(BottomNavBgMode.NONE)
+}
 ```